davepinch/pinchy.cc/content/topics/geology/till/en.wikipedia.org.snippet-2.md

 ---
+title: >-
-title: "Till is derived from the erosion and entrainment of material by the moving ice of a glacier."
+  Till is derived from the erosion and entrainment of material by the moving ice of a glacier.
 "Strike a path to Jasper": >-
   Bedrock can be eroded through the action of glacial plucking and abrasion, and the resulting clasts of various sizes will be incorporated to the glacier's bed.
 citation: >-